trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

 # 🟢 Jailbreaking

-Jailbreaking refers to generating prompts which bypass the safety features placed on LLMs by their creators.
-Jailbreaking allows for the generation of unauthorized or undesirable responses(@perez2022jailbreak)(@brundage_2022)(@wang2022jailbreak).
+Jailbreaking is a type of prompt injection, in which prompts attempt to bypass **safety and moderation** features placed on LLMs by their creators(@perez2022jailbreak)(@brundage_2022)(@wang2022jailbreak).

 ## Methodologies of Jailbreaking

 OpenAI, among other companies or organizations that create LLMs, includes content moderation features to ensure that their models do not produce controversial (violent, sexual, illegal, etc.) responses(@markov_2022)(@openai_api).
-As with many models, ChatGPT has known difficulties balancing between rejecting harmful prompts and responding to prompts directly (by mimicking natural language) with information available in its knowledge base(@openai_chatgpt).
-Jailbreaking scenarios broaden the scope of responses by framing the prompts in certain scenarios which have not been trained for violating safeguards.
+This page discusses jailbreaks with ChatGPT (an OpenAI model), which has known difficulties deciding whether to reject harmful prompts (@openai_chatgpt).
+Prompts that successfully jailbreak the model often provide context for certain scenarios that the model has not been trained against.

 ### Pretending

-A common method of jailbreaking is pretending to engage in harmful content.
-As an actor, it is implied that plausible harm does not exist.
-Therefore, ChatGPT assumes it is safe to give adversarial responses.
+A common method of jailbreaking is _pretending_.
+If ChatGPT is asked about a future event, it will often say that it does not know, since it has yet to occur.
+The below prompt forces it to yield a possible answer:

-#### Pretend Abilities
+#### Simple Pretending

 import pretend from '../assets/jailbreak/pretend_jailbreak.png';